varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 before reporting matches.

-A transaction is a set of log lines that belongs together, e.g. a client request.
+A transaction is a set of log lines that belongs together, e.g. a client request or a backend request.
 The API monitors the log, and collects all log records that make up a transaction before reporting on that transaction.
 Transactions can also be grouped, meaning backend transactions are reported together with the client transaction that initiated it.

 A query is run on a group of transactions.
 A query expression is true if there is a log record within the group that satisfies the condition.
-It is false only if none of the log records satisfied the condition.
+It is false only if none of the log records satisfies the condition.
 Query expressions can be combined using boolean functions.

 GROUPING
 ========

 When grouping transactions, there is a hierarchy structure showing which transaction initiated what.
-The level increases by one by a 'initiated by' relation, so for example a backend transaction will have one higher level than the client transaction that initiated it on a cache miss.
+The level increases by one by an 'initiated by' relation, so for example a backend transaction will have one higher level than the client transaction that initiated it on a cache miss.
 Levels start counting at 1, except when using raw where